LaVerne Allers

 LaVerne Allers (born c.
-1945) is a former American football guard at the University of Nebraska.
+1945) is an American former football guard at the University of Nebraska.
 He was a consensus All-American in 1966.

 Early life

 Allers was born in Davenport, Iowa around 1945 to Mr. and Mrs. Louis Allers.
 He attend Davenport West High School where he was fullback on the football team under coach Bob Liddy.
 He also lettered twice in both basketball and wrestling.

 College career

 Allers attended the University of Nebraska and majored in soil conservation.